-Here are the top reasons why we should support local agriculture and producers:
+There are many reasons why we should support local agriculture and producers:

 Local food is about the future: By supporting local farmers today, you can help ensure that there will be farms in your community tomorrow, that young farmers have the necessary markets to start new and viable agricultural businesses, and that future generations will have access to nourishing, flavorful and abundant food.

-Adapted from Rural Farm and Food Link www.rutlandfarmandfood.org
+Adapted from Rutland Farm and Food Link www.rutlandfarmandfood.org